 - Mix the icing sugar with just enough limoncello to make a slightly runny icing.
 Drizle this over the cooled cake.

-I’m entering this Christmas bundt into my very own challenge We Should Cocoa, where the special ingredients is festive figs this month.
+I’m entering this Christmas bundt into my very own challenge We Should Cocoa.
+This is because the special ingredients this month is festive figs.

-This goes off to Love Cake too with Ness of JibberJabberUk as it is a December Delight.
+This festive bake goes off to Love Cake too with Ness of JibberJabberUk as it’s a December Delight.

-The duck eggs and wholemeal flour used in the cake are both local, so a slice wings it’s way to Elizabeth’s Kitchen Diary for Shop Local.
+I used both local duck eggs and wholemeal flour in the cake, so a slice wings its way to Elizabeth’s Kitchen Diary for Shop Local.

-With cognac, mint vodka, Amaretto and limoncello in the mix, this is one boozy cake and thus most apt for this month’s boozy Christmas Baking with Spirit over at Cake of the Week.
+This Christmas bundt cake is one boozy bake.
+It contains cognac, mint vodka, Amaretto and limoncello in the mix.
+So it’s entirely apt for this month’s boozy Christmas Baking with Spirit over at Cake of the Week.

-I’m sending this off to Elizabeth’s Kitchen Diary for her No Waste Food Challenge.
+I’m also sending this fig and mincemeat Christmas bundt cake off to Elizabeth’s Kitchen Diary for her No Waste Food Challenge.
 I’d opened the jar of mincemeat to make chocolate mincemeat flapjacks and it really needed finishing.
-I’d also got part of an “almond fig wheel” I was given for Christmas last year and left any longer it might have just walked out of my kitchen.
+I’d also got part of an “almond fig wheel” I was given for Christmas last year.
+And if left any longer it might have just walked out of my kitchen.

 For the same reasons as above, I’m entering this into Credit Crunch Munch.
 The left over mincemeat and figs meant this was an incredibly cheap Christmas cake to make.
-Plus only a little icing was used.
-This is hosted by Camilla of Fab Food 4 All and Helen of Fuss Free Flavours.
+Plus only a little icing is needed.
+This linky is hosted by Camilla of Fab Food 4 All and Helen of Fuss Free Flavours.